jlillo/textables/README.md

 in the input "File".
 2. Run the code using the required options (see below)

-In the exaxmple_table.csv file you will find the follwing table:
+In the exaxmple_table.csv file you will find the follwing table including the Julkian date (column 1), the radial velocity (column 2), and its symetric uncertainty (column 3), with a large number of decimal digits:

 |BJD|RV|eRV|
 |---|---|---|